ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction to GAP library.md

     Stop advertising.
     - **Returns**:
         Zero on success or (negative) error code otherwise.
-        In major Bluetooth stacks like Zephyr's is that it's safe to call even if no advertising is currently active.
+        In major Bluetooth stacks like Zephyr's, functions for stopping advertising are safe to call even if no advertising is currently active.
 - **bt_le_adv_update_data**:
     Dynamically update the content of your advertising and/or scan response packets while the device is already actively advertising.
      ```c